francocurotto/YDDM-re/documentation/abilities_list.md

 ## BUFFTYPE (TYPE, ATTR, AMOUNT)
 Raise ATTR of all TYPE monsters in dungeon by AMOUNT.

+## PROTECTTYPE (TYPE)
+Reduce all damage done to monster of type TYPE in dungeon to 0.

 ## FROZEN
 Monster cannot move.